Airway Obstruction: Prevention

 Tie up or cut all window blind and drapery cords.

-Avoid hanging anything over the crib that has cords or ribbons longer than seven inches.
+Avoid hanging anything over the crib that has cords or ribbons longer than 7 inches.

 Do not let children under age 6 sleep on the top bunk of bunk beds (they may strangle or suffocate themselves if they fall).